-Hilde Osland Rocks Super Tight Crop Top
+Hilde Osland Rocks Super-Tight Crop Top

 In addition, the second photo showed Osland from further away.
 She turned to her side, and showed off her derriere while placing her hands in front of her.
 This time, she turned her head to the right and gave another smile with her lips closed.

-The final photo was a slight variation of the second, and showed Hilde from the front.
-She put her thumbs through the front belt loops, and crossed her right leg in front.
+The final photo was a slight variation of the second.
+She put her thumbs through the front belt loops, and crossed her right leg in front of the other.

 Many fans raved that the third photo was their favorite.